Company history in brief

 By the beginning of the 2014 Winter Olympics in Sochi, Gazprom puts into operation a number of key sports and energy facilities.
 The Dzhubga – Lazarevskoye – Sochi gas pipeline and the Adler TPP provide reliable energy supplies to the city and adjacent areas.

 January 16, 2014

 Gazprom increases its share in ArmRosgazprom to 100 per cent, renaming it as Gazprom Armenia upon closing the transaction.
 Gazprom Armenia owns gas transmission assets in Armenia and delivers gas to local consumers.

-Gazprom acquired 100 per cent of KyrgyzgazProm (Gazprom Kyrgyzstan upon closing the transaction), the exclusive importer of natural gas to Kyrgyzstan and the owner of the country's gas transmission and distribution systems.
+Gazprom acquires 100 per cent of KyrgyzgazProm (Gazprom Kyrgyzstan upon closing the transaction), the exclusive importer of natural gas to Kyrgyzstan and the owner of the country's gas transmission and distribution systems.

-Gazprom and CNPC sign the 30-year Sales and Purchase Agreement for Russian pipeline gas supplies, the largest gas supply contract in Russian history.
+Gazprom and CNPC sign the 30-year Sales and Purchase Agreement for Russian pipeline gas, the largest gas supply contract in Russian history.